Wholffe/DJMusicMan-DCBot/docs/README.md

 ## Description

-DC Music Bot is a simple Discord bot designed for playing music in voice channels.
+DJ Music Man is a simple Discord bot designed for playing music in voice channels.
 It leverages `yt-dlp` to fetch audio streams from YouTube and `FFmpeg` to play the audio in Discord.
 The bot supports basic music control commands such as playing, skipping, and queue management, making it easy to enjoy music with friends directly in your Discord server.

 ## Requirements